MichalS16/Git-hooks/theory.md

 **Git hooks** are powerful scripts that allow you to automate tasks and enforce policies at key points during the Git workflow.
 These scripts are triggered by specific Git actions such as making a commit, pushing changes, or merging branches.
 By leveraging Git hooks, developers can enhance productivity by automating tasks such as running tests, checking for code quality, or verifying commit messages, ensuring the repository maintains a high standard of code quality and consistency.

-Git hooks can be used both locally (on your machine) and on the server-side (on the Git server), offering flexibility in how they are implemented.
+Git hooks can be used both locally and on the server-side (on the Git server), offering flexibility in how they are implemented.
 They help to enforce coding standards, run scripts before or after certain Git operations, and even enable integration with external systems such as continuous integration or deployment pipelines.

 For teams working collaboratively, Git hooks act as a safeguard, preventing bad code from being pushed into the shared repository by automating checks and balances.
 This ensures that only validated, formatted, and properly documented code makes it into the shared codebase, saving time and effort in code reviews or debugging later on.